Green Mountain Energy solar buyback plans

 Green Mountain Energy Solar Buyback Overview

 Green Mountain Energy currently offers 3 solar buyback plans in Texas across Oncor (Dallas) and CenterPoint (Houston) utility territories.
-Green Mountain Energy offers both 1:1 buyback and real-time wholesale (RTW) export pricing on eligible plans.
+Green Mountain Energy does not offer 1:1 buyback.
+Export credits use real-time wholesale (RTW) pricing tied to the ERCOT market, plus fixed-rate options.
 Fixed export credits are 6.3¢/kWh, with RTW plans at real-time market rates.
 Export credits can offset your energy charges, base fee, and TDU delivery charges.
 Plans are available in 12 to 24-month contracts with base fees from $14.95 to $29.95/month.
 Maximum solar system size is 50 kW.
+Unused credits can be cashed out upon plan cancellation.

 PUCT License: #10009 • Official Green Mountain Energy website